replicant0wnz/blog/_posts/2022-07-07-cross-platform-repeatable-builds-using-docker.md

 # Alternative approach using Docker and GNU Make

+### Why Docker?

-By using **Docker** we can avoid having to install the needed tooling across multiple local and remote systems.
-This can include simple items like `jq` and especially something like Terraform when versioning can really muck things up.
+By using **Docker** we can avoid having to install the needed tooling across multiple local and remote environments.
+This can include simple items like `jq` and `black` which all developers may not have installed.

+### Why Make?

+I originally didn't want to go with `make` as I'm sure we've all encountered a nightmare of a `Makefile`.
+After looking at various modern solutions I decided on `make` for the following reasons:

+1. It's already there.
+We are trying to avoid installing extra tooling.
+2. With compiled languages like **Rust** and **Go** becoming more and more prevalent it's "making" a comeback (Pun intended).
+3. Writing a clean and concise `Makefile` doesn't require a degree in rocket science, as I previously thought.

+To be honest, you can use anything in place of `make` in this method. `rake`, `maven`, or even shell scripts.

+> The important thing is to use a common tool available in all environments that
+> allows **you** to describe the build process and not a vendor plug-in.

+### Implementing

 Provided that your platform allows straight `docker` commands the `Makefile` examples should be applicable.

-Let's us my [blog](https://github.com/replicant0wnz/blog) as an example.
+Let's use my [blog](https://github.com/replicant0wnz/blog) as an example.
 Here's a condensed snippet from the `Makefile`:

 {% prism makefile %}DOCKER=/usr/bin/docker